 We’d argue, given the above points, that insurance dedicated to your mobile phone is the smart choice.

-But here’s the thing: you don’t need to pay extra for standalone phone insurance.
-With Raylo, you get full insurance included as standard with your phone subscription – at a fraction of the cost you usually pay overall.
+With Raylo, you get the option of full insurance included with your phone subscription – at a fraction of the cost you usually pay overall.

 Insurance can be a labyrinth to navigate, as we’ve seen.
 In fact, it’s one of several reasons why we think it’s time to shake up the telecoms industry and do mobile phone ownership and insurance differently.

-When you subscribe to Raylo, you get the latest SIM-free iPhone 11 Pro or Pro Max, fully insured against loss, theft and accidental/ liquid damage.
+When you subscribe to Raylo, you get the latest SIM-free iPhone 11 and Pro models with optional full insurance against loss, theft and accidental/ liquid damage.
 At the end of your subscription, you simply return the old phone once you’ve transferred your data to your new phone.
-That means you get the latest and greatest phone available, with dedicated mobile phone insurance as part and parcel – all at a saving of up to £855 vs the big mobile networks.

 In fact, we’ve cut the number of questions you need to answer to make a claim in half, streamlining the whole process so it’s less painful.

-Your world-class iPhone 11 Pro deserves world-class cover you can rely on, after all.
-With Raylo, your device is fully insured anywhere in the world, and you can make 2 claims in a rolling 12-month period – most policies only allow 1 claim a year, including Apple Care+.
+Your world-class iPhone 11 deserves world-class cover you can rely on, after all.
+With Raylo, your device can be fully insured anywhere in the world, and you can make 2 claims in a rolling 12-month period – most policies only allow 1 claim a year, including Apple Care+.